-Property insurance covers damage to the structure as a result of fire, accidental breakage, storm, flood, impact or vandalism and is the responsibility of the BMSC.
+Property insurance covers damage to the structure because of fire, accidental breakage, storm, flood, impact or vandalism and is the responsibility of the Buildings Committee.
 Any incident should be immediately reported to the Surveyor, so that the necessary claim can be made.
 There is a £250 excess on any claim.